Engelberg/ubergraph/README.md

   :mirror? false})
 ```

 The main thing to note here is that internally, all edges have a `:src` field, a `:dest` field, and a uuid, which you can think of as a pointer to the map of attributes for that edge.
 The other thing to note is that undirected edges are stored internally as a pair of edge objects, one for each direction.
-Both edges of the pair share the same attribute map and one of the edges is marked as a "mirror" edge.
+Both edges of the pair share the same id (and therefore, the same attribute map) and one of the edges is marked as a "mirror" edge.
 This is critical because in some algorithms, we want to traverse over all edges in both directions, but in other algorithms we only want to traverse over unique edges.
 Loom provides no mechanism for this, but Ubergraph makes this easy with the protocol function `mirror-edge?`, which returns true for the mirrored edge in an undirected pair of edges, and false for directed edges and the non-mirrored undirected edges.
-So `(edges g)` gives you all the edges in a graph, and `(filter (complement mirror-edge?) (edges g))` would give you a sequence of unique edges, without listing both directions of the same undirected edge.
+So `(edges g)` gives you all the edges in a graph, and `(remove mirror-edge? (edges g))` would give you a sequence of unique edges, without listing both directions of the same undirected edge.

 When writing algorithms over edges, it is strongly recommended that you access the edge endpoints through the edge abstraction, using the protocol functions `src` and `dest` (although edges support [src dest] and [src dest weight] destructuring for backwards compatibility with Loom).
 Edges also support the protocol functions `edge?`, `directed-edge?`, `undirected-edge?`, and `other-direction` (which returns the other edge in the pair for undirected edges, or nil if it is a directed edge).